rochefort/gem-search/README.md

 # gem-search

+Now gem-search is not published as a rubygem.
 gem-search is a command line utitlity like rubygems('gem search').
 You can see a download total gem and sort columns.